 Frequently Asked Questions

-A. A panel comprised of writers, directors, and actors, many of whom are previous Element participants.
+A. The Play Selection Committee is comprised of writers, directors, and actors, many of whom are previous Element participants.

 Q. Can I get feedback on my play if it’s not chosen?